Q726kbXuN/nytxw_puz/README.md

 Alternatively, you can pass in the browser, URL, and filename from the command line.

-To run the Python script directly, clone this repo, then setup the venv to download packages:
+To run the Python script directly on pretty much any platform that can run Python, clone this repo, then setup the venv to download packages:
 ```
 python -m venv .venv
 .venv\Scripts\activate.bat